its-ravi-ranjan/interview_prep/LP/HireAndDevelop.md

 **Raise the bar with every hire.
 Recognize exceptional talent.
 Develop leaders.**

 ## STAR Pattern Examples
+#
+✅ Situation:
+One day, a frontend intern raised a PR for a feature that needed to go live quickly.
+While I primarily work on backend, I stepped in to review it since no one else was immediately available.

+✅ Task:
+I noticed that she had implemented a new popup component from scratch to handle a form.
+However, our codebase already had a reusable popup component that could serve the same purpose with minor adjustments.

+✅ Action:
+Even though I’m not deeply experienced in frontend, I took time to review her changes thoroughly.
+I explained to her how the existing popup component worked, and guided her on how to reuse and slightly modify it instead of duplicating logic.
+I also walked her through the importance of code reusability and consistency in shared UI components.

+✅ Result:
+She was able to refactor her code, learned how to work with existing components, and the feature was delivered on time without bloating the codebase.
+This saved future effort for others and improved her understanding of maintainable frontend architecture.

 ### Example 1: Junior Developer Mentorship Program
 **Situation**: Team struggling with knowledge gaps and junior developers taking 6+ months to become productive